-Write out cue cards or speaking notes, even when you will not use them tactile information with the auditory information. n.
-Writing the words combines visual and Have someone else quiz you on test or presentation topics and answer the questions verbally.
-High Low Kinesthetic Kinesthetic Kinesthetic Learning Kinesthetic learning involves movement and physical activity.
-You have a high preference for kinesthetic learning - learning through molearn new sports, trades and other physically involved activities is above ave and develop it further through practice.
-Use the recommendations below. erage.
-You can take advantage of this ability Recommendations During activity-based learning, use the following recommendations.
-These the same time, assisting your overall ability to learn. will help you use other modes of learning at During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watering it yourself. ratch others practice the skill in addition to Ask others who are skilled in the activity for advice.
-Even if you are alreadescribe what helps them to be successful. dy skilled in your own way, listen to them ☐ When doing a classroom-based activity, ask questions or request a hand dout that describes the goals of the activity.
-Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smalle comfortable.
-Add more steps, one at a time, to build the skill gradually. er steps.
-Practice the first part until you feel Work with another person who has a high kinesthetic preference.
-Discufeedback to each other to improve your performance. uss the activity and provide visual and verbal Preparing for Tests or Presentations For presentations, practice with someone you trust.
-Have them give you so that u feedback on posture, voice and eye contact.

-Use a mirror or take video of yourself practicing the activity.
+Write out cue cards or speaking notes, even when you will not use the tactile information with the auditory information. m.
+Writing the words combines visual and Have someone else quiz you on test or presentation topics and answer r the questions verbally.
+Low Kinesthetic High Kinesthetic Kinesthetic Learning Kinesthetic learning involves movement and physical activity.
+You have a moderate preference for kinesthetic learning.
+This means you physical activity.
+Your ability to learn new sports, trades and other physical most of your peers.
+You can develop this ability further through practice. lly involved activities is about the same as Recommendations During activity-based learning, use the following recommendations.
+These the same time, assisting your overall ability to learn. e will help you use other modes of learning at During Instruction or Activities When learning physical skills, try to view demonstrations or videos or vitrying it yourself. watch others practice the skill in addition to Ask others who are skilled in the activity for advice.
+Even if you are alredescribe what helps them to be successful. ady skilled in your own way, listen to them When doing a classroom-based activity, ask questions or request a half ndout that describes the goals of the activity.
+Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smal comfortable.
+Add more steps, one at a time, to build the skill gradually Work with another person who has a high kinesthetic preference.
+Disc feedback to each other to improve your performance. cuss the activity and provide visual and verbal Preparing for Tests or Presentations For presentations, practice with someone you trust.
+Have them give you contact. ou feedback on posture, voice and eye ☐ Use a mirror or take video of yourself practicing the activity.
 There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.